Funded [in part] through a Cooperative Agreement with the U.S. Small Business Administration.

-The LaunchTN Commercialization Microgrants program is available to qualifying Tennessee-based early-stage companies that are developing technology with a plan for advancing it into the marketplace.
+LaunchTN Commercialization Microgrants are available to qualifying Tennessee-based early-stage companies that are developing technology with a plan for advancing it into the marketplace.

-- Financial support for grant-writing assistance to early-stage companies applying for an SBIR/STTR Phase I, Phase II or Fast-Track award
+- Financial support for grant-writing assistance to early-stage companies applying for an SBIR/STTR Phase I, Phase II or Fast-Track award.
+As of July 2020, the micrograntee win rate is 50%, compared to the national average of <20%.

 - Company is Tennessee-based at the time of application, with agreement in good faith to remain in Tennessee for the 12 months following the use of the Microgrant and, if a grant award is made, to remain in Tennessee for 12 months from the time of the award.
 For this purpose, Tennessee-based means the company is headquartered in Tennessee and its principal business operations are in Tennessee.